WGLab/doc-ANNOVAR/user-guide/gene.md

 The transcript name (in the `ex1.exonic_variant_function` file) look like uc002eg1.1, etc, which are UCSC Gene identifiers.

 To annotate variants using Ensembl gene, use the commands below.
 The output format is similar to that described above.
 The "ENSG" and "ENST" are Ensembl identifiers for annotated genes and transcripts.
+(Note that ensGene for the hg38 is not made available by UCSC Genome Browser.
+A user pointed out that UCSC have replaced the ensGene.txt using GENCODEV26 (wgEncodeGencodeCompV26.txt track).
+Both files contain the same information.
+Therefore, if you want to annotate Ensemble genes based on hg38, you should use the Gencode file instead.)

 ```
 [kaiwang@biocluster ~/]$ annotate_variation.pl -out ex1 -build hg19 ex1.hg19.avinput humandb/ -dbtype ensGene